aws-greengrass/aws-greengrass-client-device-auth/uat/custom-components/client-java-paho/README.md

 ```

 # Limitations
+That client support both MQTT v5.0 and MQTT v3.1.1 protocols.
+But version v3.1.1 doesn't support **"reason string"** in subscribe on success.

 ## MQTT v5.0 client
 Currenly information from packets related to QoS2 like PUBREC PUBREL PUBCOMP is missing.